librespeed/speedtest-go/README.md

     ipinfo_api_key=""

     # assets directory path, defaults to `assets` in the same directory
+    # if the path cannot be found, embedded default assets will be used
     assets_path="./assets"

     # password for logging into statistics page, change this to enable stats page